You have never fit.

 When he returns to the East Coast, he calls to ask me to mind how I influence my 18-year-old brother.
 He doesn’t want my little brother adopting my priorities.
 He means my lack of priorities.
 The call happens when my brother and I are about to pack the car for an impromptu trip to San Francisco.
 My man is working out of town, so it seems like a good time for a road trip.

 I tell my father he doesn’t have to worry about the mind-boggling, independent 18-year-old who moved cross-country and lives and pays rent by himself.
 He washed dishes at a fancy restaurant since the age of sixteen and saved the money to move, then landed a part-time film crew job on his second day in Los Angeles.
 He wants to establish residency, then start college.
 He has a plan.
 My father can relax.

-Still, we don’t go to San Francisco.
+Still, my brother and I don’t go to San Francisco.

 The boxes have taken so long because I’ve been working on my art, building a body of work.
 I don’t mean the writing or music video or acting that have indeed used up much of my time.
 I mean the problem of me.
 I am my own body of work.
 I’ve said before that more than wanting be loved, I want to be good, as in, evolved.